zgbjgg/ebils/README.md

 * Line 2: Check the byte size ( it's very large :-D )
 * Line 3: Parse file into chunks and load into memory
 * Line 4: Perform a single search, the result is the position of the match
+* Line 5: Perform a search and store result in a var to use after
+* Line 6: Extract a binary part of the chunk where found the match